MichaelMcKibbin/ATU-SoftDev-Grp5Project/docs/classes/Headers.md

 ## Questions or Feedback?

-If you have questions about the Header class design or suggestions for improvements, please:
+If you have questions about the Headers class design or suggestions for improvements, please:
 - Comment on [Issue #11](https://github.com/MichaelMcKibbin/ATU-SoftDev-Grp5Project/issues/11)
 - Reach out on WhatsApp
 - Discuss in the next team meeting